mikecao/sparrow/README.md

 ### Statistics

 Sparrow has built in query statistics tracking.
-To enable it, just set the property.
+To enable it, just set the `stats_enabled` property.

     $db->stats_enabled = true;